10 Best ETFs To Buy for Long-Term Growth

-The MSCI EAFE ETF has returned an average of 6.27% per year for the last 10 years.
-It owns over 400 stocks, including many names that are familiar to Americans, from Nestle and AstraZeneca to Unilever and LVMH, which is the world’s largest luxury goods conglomerate and the parent company of Louis Vuitton, Givenchy, Dior and Tiffany.
+The MSCI EAFE ETF has returned an average of 4.50% per year for the last 10 years.
+It owns over 450 stocks, including many names that are familiar to Americans, from Nestle and AstraZeneca to LVMH, which is the world’s largest luxury goods conglomerate and the parent company of Louis Vuitton, Givenchy, Dior and Tiffany.

 ProShares Ultra Utilities (UPW)

-The ProShares Ultra Utilities ETF tracks the price-weighted Dow Jones U.S. Utilities Index.
-It’s a leveraged fund typically providing 2X exposure and rebalancing daily.
+The ProShares Ultra Utilities ETF tracks the market-cap-weighted Dow Jones U.S. Utilities Index.
+It’s a leveraged fund typically providing two times the exposure and rebalancing daily.
 The prospectus notes that it’s best considered a short-term investment because results don’t correlate to the index to the same degree those of an unleveraged fund might.
-That said, UPW has returned an average 14.60% per year for the last 10 years and has performed comparatively well over the last year compared to broad index funds.
+That said, UPW has returned an average of 13.12% per year for the last 10 years and has performed comparatively well over the last year compared to broad index funds.